besworks/pop-out/README.md

 # Pop Out!

-This custom element combo provides a horizontally scrolling element with child elements that expand when hovered.
+This custom element combo provides a scrollable element with child elements that expand out of the overflow area when hovered.
+It was created in response to a [long-standing issue](https://github.com/w3c/csswg-drafts/issues/4092) with the CSS spec and [this question](https://stackoverflow.com/questions/71809003/overflow-x-scroll-and-overflow-y-visible-alternative/) on Stack Overflow.

-### Background

-This project was created in response to a [long-standing issue](https://github.com/w3c/csswg-drafts/issues/4092) with the CSS spec.
-Long story short, if an overflow parent node has a child that expands due to a CSS scale transform, the child element cannot break free of the overflow and will be cut off.

-### Solution
+### How it Works

-Break the child element out of it's static context and position it fixed to the viewport while simultaneously inserting a placeholder of the same dimensions into the static context to prevent the layout from collapsing.
+The child elements are plucked out from the static context and positioned fixed to the viewport while simultaneously inserting a placeholder of the same dimensions into the static context to prevent the layout from collapsing.

 ### Usage